berkeley-cs61as/markdown-courseware/textbook/chapter22 11 - Metacircular Evaluator/section06 Python Interpreter.md

 ## Introduction to Python

 We are going to learn about Python, the language that CS61A uses.
-Your friends in CS61A are writing a Scheme interpreter in Python (Scheme is a language very similar to Scheme).
+Your friends in CS61A are writing a Scheme interpreter in Python.
 Here in CS61AS, you are going to write a Python Interpreter written in Scheme for your last project.

 ## Opening Python